amberflo/metering-java-sample/README.md

 3. Customer-Details - allows you to easily define your customers in Amberflo.

 ## Ingest - Basic guidelines
-### Step 1: Setup Dev/Prod client configs
+### Step 1: Setup Dev/Prod/S3 client configs
-Add two files to the 'Resources' folder of your project:
+Added three files to the 'Resources' folder of your project:
 1. dev-metering.json
 2. prod-metering.json
+3. s3-metering.json

-Recommended - Setup dev to use 'StandardOutputClient' for Dev, and 'DirectClient' for prod.
+Recommended - Setup dev to use 'StandardOutputClient' for Dev, 'DirectClient' for prod, and 'S3MeteringCLient' to use S3 Metering client.
 This way when you are in dev you don't have to send real meters.

 #### For Dev